 To convert an SqlCe database to SQL Server, you'll need the following:

-• You'll need a special convert tool called ExportSqlCE40.exe, created by Microsoft MVP Erik Ejlskov Jensen.
-Download it from GitHub.
-Unzip the file to an easy to remember location on your hard drive.
+- You'll need a special convert tool called ExportSqlCE40.exe, created by Microsoft MVP Erik Ejlskov Jensen.
+Download it from GitHub and unzip the file to an easy to remember location on your hard drive.

 ExportSqlCE40.exe